simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

       The new IP address will be the first address in the 3rd line as above, i.e. 192.168.43.100.

       {{< figure src="xbeeesp32adminuserconfig.png" alt="XBee ESP32 Admin User Configuration Page" caption="XBee ESP32 Admin User Configuration Page - github.com/nebkat/esp32-xbee/" link="https://github.com/nebkat/esp32-xbee/wiki/Getting-Started/" >}}

+      > *Remember, if you're using onocoy, per their documentation for NTRIPv1 Server devices like this you should specify your `username` as the `mountpoint`, `username` empty, and `password` as password when configuring your NTRIP Server Settings.*

 5. **Step 5: Improve Security Configuration**